Jikininki: Story

-Although before he left area, Muso sought out the Anjitsu and the old priest living within it up-upon the top of the hill to see if he had indeed been mistaken.
+Before he left the area, Muso sought out the Anjitsu and the old priest living within it upon the hilltop to see if he had indeed been mistaken.
 He found the hill and Anjitsu easily, and the old priest let him inside this time.
-The old priest then began to apologize for displaying his true form in front of Muso; he was none-other than the shapeless figure who had devoured the corpse in front of Muso the night-before.
-The old priest went on-to explain that he was now a Jikininki and how he had come to be one; after living a long, selfish life as a priest, only caring about the food and clothes his services had brought him--even at the expense of others in more need of them then he had been--after his death, the old priest had been reborn into the world as a Jikininki, doomed to feed upon the fresh corpses of others.
+The old priest then began to apologize for displaying his true form in front of Muso; he was the shapeless figure who had devoured the corpse in front of Muso the night-before.
+The old priest went on to explain that he was now a Jikininki and how he had come to be one; after living a long, selfish life as a priest, only caring about the food and clothes his services had brought him-even at the expense of others in more need of them then he had been-after his death, the old priest had been reborn into the world as a Jikininki, doomed to feed upon the fresh corpses of others.
 The old priest then pleaded with Muso to perform a Segaki Requiem service for him, so that he could finally escape his horrible existence as a Jikininki.
-As Muso performed the service, all of a sudden the old priest disappeared, along with the Anjitsu, too.
+As Muso performed the service, all of a sudden the old priest disappeared along with the Anjitsu.
 Muso found himself kneeling in the long grass upon the top of a hill before a tombstone of a priest and the ruins of the Anjitsu.

-The story continues decades later when a young, pregnant, scholar runs into a Jikininki, during a day of wandering and studying.
-She was born of a spiritual father, who had given her a stone for protection, that which she had never believed in.
-To appease him, she kept it in a pouch with her writing charcoals, which she took everywhere in case she wanted to jot down her learnings in her travels.
-Although the stone was originally bright blue, it was now ashy black, having shared a pouch with the charcoals.

-Despite not being a spiritual person, she believed what she could see with her own eyes.
-So when the Jikininki approached her, in that moment, her entire belief system of the mystical arts had shifted.
-The creature, able to taste the desires of others, knew this woman hungered knowledge.
-Aware that he could not make a meal of her with that stone on her person, he offered up knowledge in exchange for something of value, hoping she'd offer the stone.